Grove Stamp 75

 There is one massive room where the new roof (just a few hundred years old) spans over the original building which looks like a small street of Medieval buildings, complete with jutting out first floors and mullioned windows: just amazing.

-There are two entrances to this lovely historic building, one via the ancient arched oak door of the tower into the beautiful brick floored and wood panelled hallway, the other into the Georgian facade entrance where the spiral staircase is.
+There are two entrances to this lovely historic building, one via the ancient arched oak door of the tower into the beautiful brick floored and wood panelled hallway which leads to the dining room, kitchen and main staircase to the first floor, the other into the Georgian facade entrance where the spiral staircase is.

-To the right of the main hall is the large well equipped kitchen breakfast room, the woodburning stove in the grand inglenook fireplace, features an oven and hotplate for cooking, there is also a conventional kitchen stove and hotplate.
+To the right of the main hall is the large well equipped kitchen breakfast room, the wood-burning stove in the grand inglenook fireplace, features an oven and hotplate for additional cooking, there is also a conventional kitchen stove and hotplate.

 Throughout many of these ground floor rooms are beautiful brick, tile or flagstone paving and all rooms are rich in ancient beams.

-The breakfast room leads into the main sitting room with views onto the inner enclosed garden.
+The breakfast room looks out over the inner Garden, with views down the valley, it leads via the front entrance hall into the spacious sitting with it lovely wood-burning stove.
+The room also has lovely with views onto the inner enclosed garden.

-Ther is an entrance back into the house from the enclosed garden which has accomdation on the ground floor for a couple in a twin or Superking bed and a lovely bathroom with a bath and a shower.
-The bedroom used to be the old Bakery and one wall is made up of beautiful ancient Bake ovens.
+The inner garden has 2 entrances into the house, one by the Kitchen and another into the other end of the house, where there is accommodation on the ground floor for a couple in a twin or Super king bed and a lovely ensuite bathroom with a bath and a separate shower.
+The bedroom used to be the old Bakery and one wall is made up of beautiful array of ancient Bake ovens.

 Local Area